Note: I have edited this as of March 31, 2021.

 Originally, it was designed to be something I could link to my friends and family.
 I got kind of tired of sending the same e-mail with variations over the months and years.
 So, I thought it would be easier just to link whatever I did and send a shorter e-mail.
 Of course, being a public blog others see this as well which is fine.

 The only thing there is you have to remember is some things I talk about or refer to might only make sense to people that know me in the real world.
 There have been a few things I have posted on here or via video that was designed for certain family or friends.
 One time I did this and I had one person get really bent out of shape telling me how much a waste of time it was for him.
-I have no clue who that person was, and I didn’t have the heart to tell the guy what I did wasn’t for him.
+I have no clue who that person was, and I didn’t have the heart to tell the guy what I did was not for him.

 As I have reached more people I have sort of modified the purpose of the blog some.
 So the following is getting more to what I have in mind these days: